RyanBayne/TwitchPress/readme.txt

 Please configure and submit the Permissions Scopes view to initiate new scope settings.

 == Changelog ==
+= 1.5.6 NOT RELEASED =
+* DEV - Improved some HTTP error descriptions to make more sense.
+* DEV - Twitch API HTTP status logs now have a code description appeneded to the current line.
+* FIX - Corrected shortcode attribute value in twitchpress_channel_status().
+* DEV - generateToken() now returns false if no token is generated.
+* DEV - Created twitchpress_prepare_scopes() for preparing scopes being added to headers or URL.
+* DEV - generate_authorization_url() now uses the new twitchpress_prepare_scopes() function.
+* FIX - Checkboxes on Permissions Scopes view no longer default to yes (checked) when the option does not exist.
+* DEV - Scope missing log entries now include the missing scope in confirm_scope().

+= 1.5.5 =
+* DEV - Finished error description array in Twitch API library.
+* DEV - Made changes to Kraken status array, removed duplicate and re-ordered entries.

 = 1.5.4 =
 * DEV - New constant allows us to switch between TWitch API library versions (preparing for version 6).
 * DEV - Created functions.kraken-endpoints.php - offers an array of Twitch API endpoints and information.